labarba/jose/AuthorGuidelines.md

 JOSE papers should:

 * List all authors and affiliations.
 * For software submissions, describe the functionality of the software, usage and recent experience of use in teaching and learning situations.
-For learning modules, describe the learning objectives, instructional design, and experience of use in teaching and learning situations.
+For learning modules, describe the learning objectives, content, instructional design, and experience of use in teaching and learning situations.
 * Include a statement of need, explaining the contribution made by the submitted artifacts to computationally enabled teaching and learning, and describing how they might be adopted by others.
 * List key references including a link to the open archive of the sofware or the learning module.